learn-co-curriculum/phase-3-badges-and-schedules/TUTORIAL.md

   end
 end
 ```
-This method with output the following:
+This method will output the following:

 ```ruby
 Hello, my name is Edsger.